 dry erase markers

 My son is 4 and the best way to keep him happy in the car (besides a movie) is to give him something to color.
 And erase.
-And color again, which is why dry erase markers and activity pages slid into plastic page protectors work perfectly!
-He can work his way through a maze, or finish a dot-to-dot, then erase it with a snazzy fleece mitt I sewed up in less than two minutes, and then do it all again.
+And color again, which is why dry erase markers and activity pages that slide into plastic page protectors are the perfect fillers for a road trip binder!
+He can work his way through a maze or finish a dot-to-dot, then erase it with a snazzy fleece mitt I sewed up in less than two minutes, and then do it all again.

 To make the fleece mitt, simply trace a U-shape large enough for your child’s hand to fit inside and cut out two.
 Sew them together along the U, then turn right side out.
 No hemming necessary (fleece won’t fray).
 If you don’t want to pull out your sewing machine, just cut a square of fleece and throw it in the pencil pouch along with the dry erase markers – it will work just as well as the mitt (although it might not look as cute).